Nexmo/repo-standards/README.md

 Naming things is hard, this part is very important!
 Best practice: name the project after what it does rather than what it is made of.
 E.g. "joke telephone answering service" rather than "sinatra voice demo".

-- [ ] Give your repo **a description** and **some tags** - this is right at the top of the web interface, before the file listings.
+- [ ] Give your repo **a description** and **some topics** - you can set these at the very top of the web interface, before the file listings.
 The description should cover the purpose and scope of the project.
-The tags can include `nexmo` as well as the technologies used and the features of the project.
-For example you could have tags: `nexmo` `python` `redis` `sms`
+The tags should include `vonage` as well as the technologies used and the features of the project.
+For example you could have tags: `vonage` `python` `redis` `verify` `2fa`.

 - [ ] Every repo must have a **license**, this will be [MIT](https://opensource.org/licenses/MIT) in most cases.
 See also: [GitHub docs for adding a license to your repo](https://help.github.com/en/articles/adding-a-license-to-a-repository) and always choose a standard OSI-approved license.